How to Repair the Ice Maker in Your RV Fridge

 My Retro-Winnie Developed a Water Leak in the Freezer

-Our Fridge is a NorCold model and it is original equipment.
-The fridge and freezer worked great when we tested it out before our shakedown trip, but we never did take the time to use the ice maker.
+The fridge and freezer worked great when we tested it out before our shakedown trip, but we never did take the time to use the ice maker, mostly because it only operates on 110-VAC, so we didn't use it until we were in a campsite and hooked to campsite power.

 Now, back to my problem:

-This one was new to me.
+This problem had me stymied at first.
 Our ice maker worked great for several days and then, one morning, I opened the door and saw that several of our frozen food packages had a thick coating of ice on them.

 I quickly pulled them out of the freezer, knocked the ice off of them, and placed them back into the freezer.
 I took a deep breath and then I told my wife we had a little problem developing.

 By that evening, I saw that I was right.
-We never saw actual water, leaking in the freezer, but we did have an obvious water leak that I finally discovered was dripping from the bottom of the control section of the ice maker.
+We never actually saw the water leaking in the freezer, but obviously we did have a water leak so I finally discovered water was dripping from the bottom of the control section of the ice maker, into the Fridge section.

 After cleaning out the freezer, again, I jumped onto my PC, and downloaded a set of old NorCold ice maker service and installation manuals.
 And, after going through them, I realized that I had at least one of several potential problems.